Trapped atoms in spatially-structured vector light fields: Introduction

-Semiclassical light-matter interaction, with quantum matter and classical electromagnetic fields, typically relies on two assumptions: the atomic absorbers are supposed to be strongly localized as compared to the spatial scales on which electromagnetic field varies, and the driving light fields are usually described by plane-waves or by Gaussian beams, within the paraxial approximation.
-In this work, we consider a single trapped ion as \textit{partially} localized, with its electronic state highly localized near the nucleus within approximately 0.1~nm and its center-of-mass wave function spreading a few tens of nanometers.
+In this work we present a semiclassical treatment of light-matter interaction, with quantized matter and classical electromagnetic fields, beyond the typically made two assumptions, that the atomic absorbers are strongly localized as compared to the spatial variation scales of electromagnetic fields, and that light can be described by plane-waves or by Gaussian beams within the paraxial approximation.
+Specifically, we consider a single trapped ion as \textit{partially} localized, with its electronic state highly localized near the nucleus within approximately 0.1~nm and its center-of-mass wave function spreading a few tens of nanometers.
 The latter scale approaches, but it is still smaller than the wavelengths of driving light fields for typical electric dipole transitions.
 The results naturally extend to trapped neutral atoms, if the confining potential is sufficiently strong.
-From now on, we do not distinguish between atomic ions and neutral atoms, assuming strong confinement in both cases.
-On the other side, the fields are treated within a framework where their inherent vector character beyond the paraxial approximation is fully accounted for.
+We do not distinguish between atomic ions and neutral atoms, assuming strong confinement in both cases.
+On the other side, focused beams are described by accounting for their inherent vector character beyond the paraxial approximation.
 From these requirements, we derive a theoretical framework which allows for predicting, designing and harnessing the properties of structured light fields.
 Our work is supposed to serve also as a tool to explore assets when applying tailored light fields to localized atomic samples or condensed matter absorbers.
-Earlier calculations were used by us to predict and simulate the expected response of trapped ions in various experiments using structured beams; such as in the demonstration of the transfer of optical angular momentum to a single ion~\cite{schmiegelow2016transfer}, in the super-resolution microscopy of ion wave packets~\cite{drechsler2021optical} and in the demonstration of the coherent excitation of motional states with vortex beams~\cite{stopp2022coherent}.
-This manuscript is also designed as a guide for using our calculations, such that readers can adapt them to their specific use-cases.
+We provide the code which was used to generate all results shown in this work.
+Earlier versions of this code were used by us to predict and simulate the expected response of trapped ions in various experiments using structured beams; such as in the demonstration of the transfer of optical angular momentum to a single ion~\cite{schmiegelow2016transfer}, in the super-resolution microscopy of ion wave packets~\cite{drechsler2021optical} and in the demonstration of the coherent excitation of motional states with vortex beams~\cite{stopp2022coherent}.
+This manuscript is also designed as a guide for using our code, see the \href{https://community.wolfram.com/groups/-/m/t/3099859}{Mathematica Notebook}, such that readers can adapt it to their specific use-cases.